What is Oxycodone?

 Oxycodone is an opiate, derived from the opium poppy plant.
 It is a semi-synthetic drug, meaning scientists create oxycodone in a lab using the opium extract, thebaine.
 If you have ever misused oxycodone, you are not alone.
-More than 13 million Americans abuse oxycodone, according to the U.S. Department of Justice, making oxycodone one of the most abused substances in the United States.
+More than 13 million Americans abuse oxycodone, according to the U.S. Department of Justice, making the drug one of the most abused substances in the United States.
 Oxycodone is also one of the most dangerous drugs, sending more than 175,000 people to the emergency department, in 2009 alone.

 Most people use oxycodone properly, meaning they take the correct dose at the right time and use the medication only for the illness for which it was prescribed.
 Indeed, some people abuse oxycodone for recreational purposes – to get high.
 However, others misuse oxycodone by taking more potent doses than prescribed, taking the pain reliever more often than prescribed, or using it to relieve symptoms of a completely different ailment.
 Many people save leftover prescription drugs to use “just in case” they become sick or injured.
-In addition, a large number of people use oxycodone to “self medicate” in an attempt to treat a physical problem, anxiety or emotional trauma without the help of a physician or trained medical professional.
+Also, a large number of people use oxycodone to “self medicate” in an attempt to treat a physical problem, anxiety, or emotional trauma without the help of a physician or trained medical professional.
 This type of behavior often leads to the need for oxycodone detox.

 Street names for oxycodone include:

 - Poor Man’s Heroin

 Most often, the drug abuser starts out taking the drug by mouth and usually in therapeutic doses of one or two moderate-strength tablets to get high.
 However, with continued use, his body grows tolerant of these dosages’ effects, so he must take increasingly strong dosages to achieve the same effects.